vippsas/vipps-developers/README.md

 ### Test users

-The welcome email contains information about your test user, which has:
+The welcome email contains information about your test user, which has the following dummy data:

+* Name
-* A dummy phone phone number
+* Phone number
-* A PIN
+* PIN
-* A dummy bank account number
+* Bank account number
-* A dummy credit card number
+* Credit card number

+You can use tyhis test user to in the test app.

-#### Additional test users
+#### Creating additional test users

 We aim to offer support for creating your own test user(s) in MT, in steps similar to this (we do not yet have an ETA on this):